arinal/Z2IO/README.md

 io.unsafeRunSync()
 ```
 Now the runloop will interpret all of the structures constructed in the previous `for` comprehension.
-If async boundary is hit, it waits (by using semaphore) until the async handler is finished.
+If async boundary is hit, it's blocked until the async handler is finished.
 Since `IO.never` is also incorporated, this will block the main thread forever.

 Other important concepts are semantic blocking and yielding.
 The `IO.sleep` below won't block the current thread since it internally uses `ScheduledExecutorService` and schedules the continuation.